Different Types of Restaurants: 14 Common Restaurant Categories

 Pubs and breweries often serve up comforting, hearty fare that pairs well with beer.
 For instance, burgers, sandwiches, and pizzas often dominate the entree section of pub menus.
 Price points tend to be higher than at diners, but budget-friendly enough that guests won’t skip ordering a beer.

-Fast casual restaurants are all about the marriage between quality and convenience – the former being what differentiates fast casual vs fast food.
+Fast casual is all about the marriage between quality and convenience – the former being what differentiates fast casual vs fast food.
 While chains like McDonald’s and Taco Bell fall squarely in the fast food category, brands like Chipotle and Panera are characterized as fast casual types of restaurants.

-These restaurants place an emphasis on dining in, customizable meal options, and even offer alcoholic beverages in some cases.
-Fast casual restaurants generally don’t have a drive-thru or stay open as late at night as fast food joints.
+These restaurants place an emphasis on eating in, customizable meal options, and even offer alcoholic beverages in some cases.
+Fast casual businesses generally don’t have a drive-thru or stay open as late at night as fast food joints.

 Fast food brands are a staple of North American culture.
 A&W, Burger King, and Dairy Queen are just a few of the most popular fast food restaurants.
 Pizza places like Domino’s and Little Caesars fall into this category, too.